 A typical 3-in-1 filter often sells for close to $30 at major retailers like Amazon.com for example.
 Some models include a convenient reminder light so you don’t have to worry!

-Models with a UV lamp will need replacement at some point, as well, and bulbs my be around $27 or so on average.
+Models with a UV lamp will need replacement at some point, as well, and bulbs may be around $27 or so on average.

 Generally speaking, many people buy 2 models intended for medium-sized rooms in order to treat their whole house.
-If you have an especially large indoor area, you may need to step up to a higher-capacity purifier, however.
+If you have an especially large indoor area, you may need to step up to a higher-capacity purifier.

 5. Additional features

 If you’re like me and you enjoy additional features that make it easier to use a product, then perhaps you’re interested in products with special functions.

 Some of these include the addition of wheels and handles for increased mobility, digital and remote controls for easier accessibility, customizable fan speeds and timers for convenience, and air quality sensors for automatic adjustments.

 A number of products on the market like this popular Levoit LV-H132 model are moderately priced and even have a nightlight feature and are designed for especially quiet operation.Others like the Levoit LV-PUR131 have more advanced features:

 - Self-off timer with a selectable time range